ndeineko/grub2-bios-uefi-usb/README.md

 `<enter>` # Set partition end to the last possible sector (default)

-*Note : if fdisk (newer versions only) asks whether the partition signature should be deleted, then answer yes.*
+*Note : if you are asked whether the partition signature should be deleted, then answer yes.*

 `t` `<enter>` # Change partition type